jrs-a/Portfolio/collections/_posts/2023-10-18-speech-recognition-with-wav2vec2.md

 img: assets/images/thesis.png
 permalink: /:year/:month/:title
 ---
 This project [fine-tunes](https://huggingface.co/jrs-a/wav2vec2_batangueno) a base facebook/wav2vec2-base model from huggingface.
 For this study the recordings for the [dataset](https://huggingface.co/datasets/jrs-a/batangueno-accent) was gathered by us.
+To preprocess the audios, we have cleaned the audio by noise reduction, removing non-speech parts, dehumming, segmented each audio, reformatted the audio to 16kHz, transcribed, and cleaned the transcriptions.
 Hyperparameter search was also done to find the best hyperparameters.
 This resulted in a word error rate (WER) of 26% and a loss of 0.57%.

 [link to google colab](https://colab.research.google.com/drive/1HS-7o2_LCTIrZuy0wZUATCL9aXK7Q42j?usp=sharing)